-In the video it is apparent that my jawline is pulling and jerking involuntarily.
+It is apparent in the video that my jawline is pulling and jerking involuntarily.

-The doctor examines the trigger points in my body, reviews the video and my driver's licence.
+The doctor examines the trigger points in my body.

-He then asks me numerous questions.
+He asks me numerous questions.
 Is my neck pain better or worse in the morning?

 I answer the pain is better in the morning.
 The pain increases as the day proceeds.